WEA Eastern Region partners with Community Connections to help people back into work in Essex

 Building Better Opportunities: Community Connections Essex

 The Project launched across Essex in the autumn 2017 and we are working in partnership to help those furthest away from employment back into sustainable employment.
-Community Connections Essex is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
+Community Connections Essex is funded by the European Social Fund and the National Lottery, through the National Lottery Community Fund.

 Helping people to take the first steps